chanshiyucx/blog/polyglot/english/reading/002-unlike-the-stomach-the-brain-doesnt-alert-you-when-its-empty.md

 ---
-title: Unlike The Stomach The Brain Doesnt Alert You When Its Empty
+title: Unlike the stomach, the brain doesn’t alert you when it’s empty
 date: 2025-08-12 16:45:17
 tags:
   - English/Reading